JanZrimec/Plasmid_MOB_prediction_oriT/README.md

 Tools and data from [Zrimec & Lapanje 2018: DNA structure at the plasmid origin-of-transfer indicates its potential transfer range](https://www.nature.com/articles/s41598-018-20157-y)

-To reproduce or inspect results from the paper additional source code is available upon request.
+To reproduce results from the paper additional source code is available upon request.

 ## Description
 Available by end of nov 2018.